Professor Alasdair Rae

 Telephone (International): +44 114 222 6903

-I’m a big believer in the idea that Universities are first and foremost about learning and teaching!
-This idea, combined with my belief that students should also have access to the latest research in their field, means that my teaching is inextricably linked to my ongoing research programme.
+I’m a firm believer in the idea that Universities are first and foremost about learning and teaching.
+This idea, combined with my belief that students should also have access to the latest research in their field, means that my teaching is closely linked to my research.

-The students I teach here at Sheffield are motivated, inquisitive and intelligent – an excellent combination – so I have sought to develop an approach which is both challenging and inspiring.
-I teach using a variety of methods, including multi-media materials, in an attempt to stimulate critical thinking and independent learning.
-In the course of doing these things, I’ve been fortunate enough to have won some teaching awards, including the University’s Senate Award for Excellence in Teaching and Learning and the award for Best Personal Tutor (Social Sciences) – voted on and awarded by the Union of Students.
-Last but not least, as part of my professional development as a higher education teacher, I have also completed the University of Sheffield’s Certificate in Learning and Teaching.
+I teach using a variety of methods, including multi-media resources, in an attempt to stimulate critical thinking and independent learning.
+In the course of my teaching, I’ve been lucky enough to have won a number of teaching awards, including the University’s Senate Award for Excellence in Teaching and Learning and the award for Best Personal Tutor (Social Sciences).

 My current role as a Professorial Fellow means that I teach much less than I used to but I give regular guest lectures in the Department and elsewhere.

 I am currently Primary Supervisor for the following PhD students: